thebedroomlaboratory/BrewMonitor/README.md

 ### Installation

 First thing to do is to clone this repository.
 All paths are given relative to the root of the repository.
+From here on it is also assumed that the root of the repository will show up at http://domain/

-#### PHP Backend
+#### Stable Version (PHP/MySQL Backend with Angular on frontend)

-* Install php5, php5-mcrypt, php5-apache2, php5-zip, php5-pdo-mysql, composer
+* Install apache2 mysql php5 php5-mcrypt php5-apache2 php5-zip php5-mysql php5-pdo-mysql phpmyadmin composer
 * `composer self-update`
 * `composer global require "laravel/installer=~1.1"`
 * add ~/.composer/vendor/bin to $PATH in .bash_profile